NordicSemiconductor/Android-BLE-Library/README.md

 which is much faster, and then reconnects in case of link loss with this parameter set to true.
 Just return *true* from `shouldAutoConnect()` method in your manager.

-### Version 1.0
+### Version 1.x

 The library is finally on jcenter.
 See below how to include it in your project.

 #### Changes:

-Some things has changed before the lib graduated to 1.0.
+Some things has changed before the lib graduated to 1.x.
 Those are:
 1. Request class has been extracted to a standalone class, importing this class may be required.
 2. Current MTU is now available in the BleManager.
-Use getMtu() to get the value.
-Request change using requestMtu(int) as before.
+Use `getMtu()` to get the value.
+Request change using `requestMtu(int)` as before.

 ### Version 2.0-alpha

 Please, check version 2.0 (alpha) on *develop* branch.
-Version 2 adds more features (for example synchronous requests, and more), is "almost" backwards compatible (a lot of API has been deprecated).
+Version 2 adds more features (for example synchronous requests, and more), is "almost" backwards compatible (a lot of old API has been deprecated).
-This version is under constant development and API may change any time without a notice.
+This version is now well tested and the API should not change.
+More features may, however, be added.

 #### Changes and migration guide:

-1. BLE opearation methods (i.e. writeCharacteristic(...), etc.) return the Request class now, instead of boolean.
-2. onLinklossOccur callback has been renamed to onLinkLossOccurred.
-3. GATT callbacks (for example: onCharacteristicRead, onCharacteristicNotified, etc) inside BleManagerGattCallback has been deprecated.
-Use Request callbacks instead.
-4. Build-in Battery Level support has been deprecated.
-Request Battery Level as any other value.
-5. A new callbacks method: onBondingFailed has been added to BleManagerCallbacks.

-#### To be added:

-1. Requesting PHY (for Android Oreo devices that support it).
-2. More.
+See the README on develop branch for migration details.

 #### How to test it:

 The new version is compatible with [nRF Toolbox/develop](https://github.com/NordicSemiconductor/Android-nRF-Toolbox/tree/develop) and [BLE Common Library/develop](https://github.com/NordicSemiconductor/Android-BLE-Common-Library/tree/develop).
 The latter is a set of useful parsers and callbacks for common Bluetooth SIG adopted profiles.

-Clone all 3 projects, check out *develop* branches on each of them, ensure the path to :ble and :ble-common modules are correct in *settings.gradle* file, and sync the project.
+Alpha releases of this and BLE Common Library are available on jcenter and Maven Central.

 ### How to include it in your project